Product release versus product launch: tips to improve your product release strategy

 - QA and operations: Test the new product in a real-world environment.
 Fix any issues.
 Rinse and repeat until the product is ready to roll out!

-product launch: what you need for success
+Product launch: what you need for success

 “According to Harvard Business School professor Clayton Christensen, there are over 30,000 new products introduced every year, and 95 percent fail.”